kurap1kachu/hello-world/README.md

-# My name is Jerr Yu.
+# My name is Jerry Yu.
 This is my first repositroy.